jasonrdonaldson/jasonrdonaldson.github.io/JRD.md

 I explore how the cyclicality of firms' output affects their debt capacity.
-I point out that, in contrast to received theory, procyclical firms can have an advantage in the debt market.
-Because they have more assets in booms, when assets prices are high ex post, they have looser collateral constraints ex ante---assets are useful as collateral only when they are valuable.
+I point out that, in contrast to received theory, procyclical firms can have an advantage in the funding market.
+Because they have more assets in booms, when asset prices are high ex post, they have looser collateral constraints ex ante---assets are useful as collateral only when they are valuable.
 This advantage is present across diverse models of borrowing constraints, and can be a first-order determinant of debt capacity.
-In general equilibrium, it generates firm-level and aggregate fluctuations consistent with stylized facts and a premium for ``procyclical assets.''
+In dynamic general equilibrium, debt capacity goes up in booms, improving capital allocation and generating fluctuations in firm-level and aggregate variables consistent with stylized facts, even absent technology shocks.
+Further, "procyclical assets" are priced at a premium.